Henry Raeburn Dobson: Post-war years

-Many described Evelyn as the 'arty' person and some claimed that there was an aura of sadness about her because Raeburn did not marry her.
 We do not know whether Raeburn could not marry Evelyn because he was in fact still married to Isabella Rae, whether he simply would not give marriage a second try after the rather disastrous first attempt or whether unmarried life actually suited him.
 Raeburn would always refer to her as "Miss Wight" and would never take her to official events, and hardly ever to family events.

 From 1950 until 1964, Raeburn exhibited in the Royal Scottish Academy and maybe in the Scottish Liberal Club.
 But, besides an inscription on the reverse side of the first portrait of the Bishop of Bath and Wells stating that his address was at the Liberal Club in Edinburgh, no written proof about the latter has been found.

 In 1956 he exhibited a portrait of Stewart McKechnie in McLellan Galleries in Sauchiehall Street, Glasgow.

 Around 1965, he moved his studio to the Lasswade area, at Mavisbush Lodge, in Polton.
 The upper floor of the coach house (a long rectangular space) was transformed into his studio in 1965.
 Raeburn then knew it as Mavisbush Lodge, but it has since been renamed Priorwood Lodge.
 The Lodge was owned by one of his cousins, who set up this work space in the attic of the house.

 In the early 1970s, when the Lodge was sold, Raeburn moved his studio from Polton to his one bedroom flat on the first floor of 5, Fettes Row, on the edge of Edinburgh's New Town, which he had bought earlier on.

 Around that time Raeburn started to have serious physical problems and at the end of the 1970 his eyesight started to fade and he started to suffer from arteriosclerosis.